luxuncang/Json-Rpc-X/README.md

 The server is defined as the origin of the response object and the handler of the request object.

 One implementation of the specification is that it can easily fill these two roles, even at the same time, the same client or other different clients.
 This specification does not cover complex layers.

+When the client and server establish contact, they are customer service and server.

 ## Compatibility